Latest Lion Aid News

 Wednesday 15th September 2010

-South Africa’s courts might soon decide that breeding lions for canned hunting purposes will have to cease.
+South Africa’s courts might soon decide that breeding lions for canned hunting (warning, video has disturbing content) purposes will have to cease.

 Help sought from animal rights activists to continue an industry in trouble?

 It could be that relatively soon, South Africa’s courts might decide that breeding lions (and perhaps other predators as well) for canned hunting (warning, video has disturbing content) purposes will have to cease.
 I believe this will be ethically and morally correct, and when and if the decision comes, it could be a milestone in terms of setting acceptable limits in terms of how we utilize captive wildlife for eager financial gain.
 It will be a very difficult issue for the court, as it will require a distinction among species that can be bred for the hunt and those that cannot.
 In China, we object to tigers being bred for commercial purposes (not hunting, but body parts) but in the UK we seem to accept that is OK for bred pheasants, quail, and deer to be bred to be shot.
 Where does the distinction lie?
 Perhaps one for the hunters to answer.

 The canned hunting (warning, video has disturbing content) industry could not have been created without ethically and morally compromised clients – the hunters themselves.
 If someone were to breed chimpanzees, would there be clients to hunt them?
 If lions could be bred in the UK, would trophy hunters line up to shoot them?